 Paint School faculty for 2018-9 includes:

-Doug Ashford, Matt Connors, Anoka Faruqee, Jennie C. Jones, Carrie Moyer, and Amy Sillman, with Cynthia Daignault
+Doug Ashford, Matt Connors, Anoka Faruqee, Jennie C. Jones, Carrie Moyer, Amy Sillman, and William Villalongo, with Cynthia Daignault

 Doug Ashford is Associate Professor at The Cooper Union, where he has taught three-dimensional design, sculpture, public art, and theory seminars since 1989.
 He has also been a visiting critic at The Yale School of Art since 2012 and has lectured at many other institutes and schools internationally.
 Some of this work is collected in the publication Doug Ashford: Writings and Conversations, (Mousse Publishing, 2103), produced on the occasion of a survey exhibition of his work at the Grazer Kunstverein (AU).